-A portion of NRG's contracts are exchange-traded contracts with readily available quoted market prices.
-A majority of NRG's contracts are non-exchange-traded contracts valued using prices provided by external sources, primarily price quotations available through brokers or over-the-counter and on-line exchanges.
+A portion of The Company's contracts consist of NRG's non-exchange traded contracts are valued using prices provided by external sources and exchange-traded contracts with readily available quoted market prices.
+A majority Beginning in the fourth quarter of NRG's 2023 and as of March 31, 2024, the fair value of non-exchange traded contracts are non-exchange-traded contracts valued using prices were primarily based on consensus pricing provided by external sources, primarily independent pricing services.
+The pricing data was compiled from market makers with longer dated tenors as compared to broker quotes, enhancing reliability and increasing transparency.
+Prior to the fourth quarter of 2023, the Company valued derivatives based on price quotations available through quotes from brokers or over-the-counter and on-line exchanges, in active markets who regularly facilitate those transactions.
 The remainder of the assets and liabilities represent contracts for which external sources or observable market quotes are not available.
 These contracts are valued based on various valuation techniques including, but not limited to, internal models based on a fundamental analysis of the market and extrapolation of the observable market data with similar characteristics.
-As of September 30, 2023, contracts valued with prices provided by models and other valuation techniques make up 13% of derivative assets and 11% of derivative liabilities.
+As of September 30, 2023 March 31, 2024, contracts valued with prices provided by models and other valuation techniques make up 13% 4% of derivative assets and 11% 6% of derivative liabilities.

-NRG's significant positions classified as Level 3 include physical and financial natural gas and power contracts executed in illiquid markets, as well as FTRs.
+NRG's significant positions classified as Level 3 include physical and financial natural gas, power, capacity contracts and power contracts RECs executed in illiquid markets, as well as FTRs.
+FTRs and the CFP.
 The significant unobservable inputs used in developing fair value include illiquid natural gas and power location pricing, which is derived as a basis to liquid locations.
 The basis spread is based on observable market data when available or derived from historic prices and forward market prices from similar observable markets when not available.
+Forward capacity prices are based on market information, forecasted future electricity demand and supply, past auctions and internally developed pricing models.
+REC prices are based on market information and internally developed pricing models.
 For FTRs, NRG uses the most recent auction prices to derive the fair value.
 The Consumer Financing Program derivatives are valued using a discounted cash flow model, with inputs consisting of available market data, such as market yield discount rates, as well as unobservable internally derived assumptions, such as collateral prepayment rates, collateral default rates and credit loss rates.
 These derivatives are priced quarterly using a credit valuation adjustment methodology.

-The following tables quantify the significant, unobservable inputs used in developing the fair value of the Company's Level 3 positions as of September 30, 2023 and December 31, 2022:
+The following tables quantify the significant, unobservable inputs used in developing the fair value of the Company's Level 3 positions as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023: